-Samir Assaf is Chief Executive of Global Banking and Markets.
-He is also a Group Managing Director and a member of the Group Management Board.
-Mr Assaf assumed these responsibilities on 1 January, 2011.
+Samir Assaf was appointed Chief Executive of Global Banking and Markets in January 2011.
+He is a Group Managing Director and member of the Group Management Board of HSBC.

 Kevin was appointed Vice Chairman of Global Banking and Markets in August 2013.
 In this role, he works closely with our priority client relationships and focuses on developing key growth initiatives through collaboration across business lines.
 He has been a Group General Manager since January 2012.